widgetbook/widgetbook/packages/widgetbook_models/README.md

 Furthermore, the package contains predefined and commonly used devices.

+> **NOTE**: It is not required to add this package to your project. [package:widgetbook_models](https://pub.dev/packages/widgetbook_models) was designed to make the classes defined accessible to the other packages. [package:widgetbook](https://pub.dev/packages/widgetbook) exports the classes defined in the package so you can use them without needing to import anything else than [package:widgetbook](https://pub.dev/packages/widgetbook).

 # Classes

 Currently the package contains the `Device` class with its required subsclasses and collections of various devices.